 - Sponsored an online "Ask the Expert" session, Sharing What Works: Comprehensive Cancer Control Coalition Membership and Leadership - Read the meeting summary

 - Surveyed 65 National Comprehensive Cancer Control Program grantees and coalitions and the American Cancer Society State-Based Systems Managers to assess their technical assistance and training needs, as well as their coalition's efforts in colorectal cancer, HPV immunization uptake and tobacco cessation for cancer survivors.
-Results of the survey will inform the work of the National Partnership in this and their other initiatives.
+Results will inform the work of the National Partnership in this and their other initiatives.
 Read the results here: Comprehensive Cancer Control Coalitions: Training and Technical Assistance Needs Survey Results

 Upcoming and ongoing activities include plans to:

 - Conduct a Nine Habits workshop for cancer control program directors and coalition leaders at CDC's National Cancer Conference in Atlanta, GA on August 18, 2017

 - Carry out an environmental scan of existing resources for supporting coalition functioning and identify gaps

 - Update National Partnership resources and re-promote or develop new resources to fill gaps

 To help with specific challenges in their coalition, comprehensive cancer control program and coalition leaders should review resources listed at the link below.
 Going through the self-assessments found in the Nine Habits guide can help diagnose issues and provide action steps toward improvement.